777arc/PySDR/content/pluto.rst

  sdr.tx_cyclic_buffer = True # Enable cyclic buffers

-You would then transmit your samples like normal: :code:`sdr.tx(samples)` just one time, and the Pluto will keep transmitting the signal indefinitely, until the sdr object destructor is called.
+You would then transmit your samples like normal: :code:`sdr.tx(samples)` just one time, and the Pluto will keep transmitting the signal indefinitely, until the :code:`sdr` object destructor is called.
 To change the samples that are being continuously transmitted, you cannot simply call :code:`sdr.tx(samples)` again with a new set of samples, you have to first call :code:`sdr.tx_destroy_buffer()`, then call :code:`sdr.tx(samples)`.

 Transmitting Over the Air Legally
 #################################